kioz-wang/zargs/README.md

 > Default values are not validated (intentional feature? 😄)

-If constructing value ranges is cumbersome, `.raw_choices` can be used to filter values before parsing.
+If constructing value ranges is cumbersome, `.rawChoices` can be used to filter values before parsing.
 Ranges

 ##### Ranges